angelrosekv/Tweet_API/README.md

 ## Setup Instructions

 ### 1. Set Up a Twitter Developer Account
-Before you can interact with the Twitter API, you need to create a developer account and generate API keys:
+Before interact with the Twitter API,  need to create a developer account and generate API keys:
 - Create a [Twitter Developer Account](https://developer.twitter.com/).
 - Once your account is approved, create a new project and an app under your Twitter Developer Dashboard.
+  Here I used the default project

 ### 2. Generate API Keys
-Follow these steps to generate the necessary API keys:
+Follow below steps to generate the necessary API keys:
 1. Navigate to **Projects & Apps** → **Your App** → **Keys and Tokens**.
 2. Generate the following credentials:
-   - **API Key** (Consumer Key)
+   - **API Key**
-   - **API Secret Key** (Consumer Secret)
+   - **API Secret Key**
    - **Bearer Token**
    - **Access Token**
    - **Access Token Secret**

-Make sure to store these credentials securely as you will need them in your program.
+we have to save the credential in the notebook

 ### 3. Configure OAuth
 - Set the **Callback URL** to `http://localhost:3000` (or any local testing environment).
-- Enable **User Authentication Settings** under the App settings to allow you to interact with your Twitter account.
+- Enable **User Authentication Settings** under the App settings to allow you to interact with  Twitter account.

 ### 4. Install Go and Required Libraries
-1. In your project directory, initialize a Go module:
+1. In the project directory, initialize a Go module:

    go mod init tweet